ricomariani/CG-SQL-author/CQL_Guide/generated/guide.md

 ```
 -- if F or B has an x it won't appear again, just T.x
-select columns(distinct T.x, F like Foo, B like Bar) from F, B ..;
+select @columns(distinct T.x, F like Foo, B like Bar) from F, B ..;
 ```

 Of course this is all just sugar, so it all compiles to a column list with table